Micah-Jiang/go-email-authentication/README.md

 user input username， password and eamil. user click button to get code. the code is exist in the redis? if tue, try it agin after 1 minute. otherwise, send code to user email, store code to redis, set the expired time for one minute.

+Attention: the email_utils contains my private info, so i will upload this file at tomorrow.